azou132/Semester_1_Portfolio/README.md

 **Key Features**:
 - the game has an intense storyline and every choice matters
 - the game can be played many times

+# Project 8: Slot_Machine
+**Summary**: This program allows the user play a slot machine game where they could win or lose it all

+**Key Features**:
+- the game has odds that are hard to beat, with weights added to the symbols in the slot machine
+- the game doesn't allow the user to play if they don't have enough 'money'